OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

  4281  Termux                                    com.termux
 ```

-Note that this is not the same as all installed apps.
+Note that this does not include all installed apps as they'd probably not be running all at the same time.

 ##### Exploring the App Package